MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-basics.md

 In a conversation, people often speak one-at-a-time, taking turns speaking.
 With a bot, it generally reacts to user input.
 Within the Bot Framework SDK, a _turn_ consists of the user's incoming activity to the bot and any activity the bot sends back to the user as an immediate response.
 You can think of a turn as the processing associated with the bot receiving a given activity.

-On one turn for example, a user might ask a bot to perform a certain task.
+For example, a user might ask a bot to perform a certain task.
 The bot might respond with a question to get more information about the task, at which point this turn ends.
 On the next turn, the bot receives a new message from the user that might contain the answer to the bot's question, or it might represent a change of subject or a request to ignore the initial request to perform the task.

-### HTTP Details

-Activities arrive at the bot from the Bot Framework Service via an HTTP POST request.
-The bot responds to the inbound POST request with a 200 HTTP status code.
-Activities sent from the bot to the channel are sent on a separate HTTP POST to the Bot Framework Service.
-This, in turn, is acknowledged with a 200 HTTP status code.

-The protocol doesn't specify the order in which these POST requests and their acknowledgments are made.
-However, to fit with common HTTP service frameworks, typically these requests are nested, meaning that the outbound HTTP request is made from the bot within the scope of the inbound HTTP request.
-This pattern is illustrated in the earlier diagram.
-Since there are two distinct HTTP connections back to back, the security model must provide for both.

-> [!NOTE]
-> The bot has 15 seconds to acknowledge the call with a status 200 on most channels.
-If the bot does not respond within 15 seconds, an HTTP GatewayTimeout error (504) occurs.

 ## Bot application structure